 What are the elements that constitute a claim of indirect discrimination?

-Under s.19 of the Equality Act 2010, indirect discrimination occurs in relation to a relevant protected characteristic if:
+Under s.19 of the Equality Act 2010, indirect discrimination occurs where person A applies to person B a provision, criterion or practice that is discriminatory in relation to a relevant protected characteristic of B's.

 - it puts (or would put) people who do share the protected characteristic at a particular disadvantage when compared with others who do not share it;